Generic

 Check where the application can send request only to identified and trusted applications

-Disable the support for the following of redirections to prevent the bypass of the input validation
+Disable the support for the following of to prevent the bypass of the input validation

 Check where the application can send request to ANY external IP address or domain name